Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 -------------------

-Before writing your first program you should to take a look at the API documentation of the used modules to see the supported functions.
+Before writing your first program you should to take a look at the API documentation of the used Bricks/Bricklet to see their supported functions.
 Each documentation page starts with some examples.
 It is a good idea to run an example program first.
 We take the "Simple" example of the :ref:`Temperature Bricklet API documentation <temperature_bricklet_python>` and execute it.